edburns/javaland-javaee/index.md

       it.
 You might need to refer to the contents to allow the instructor to help you if you get stuck.
 Also, if the Cloud Shell is allowed to time out, you will need these values.
+      Finally, the disambiguation prefix is used by another script to remove the resources at the of day.

 1. **15min** Perform additional set up steps in the Azure Portal [https://aka.ms/publicportal](https://aka.ms/publicportal)